-Microsoft Windows Server 2019 is the self-hosted version of Microsoft's flagship server OS.
-Microsoft Windows Server 2019 includes all the updates to Windows Server 2016 previously offered only via the Semi-Annual Channel.
-Microsoft Windows Server 2019 offers significant enhancements in capacity, performance, management, cybersecurity, app compatibility, Linux support, Kubernetes networking, and hybrid combinations of on-premises and cloud resources.
+Microsoft Windows Server 2019 is the perpetual-license release of Microsoft's flagship server OS.
+Windows Server 2019 incorporates the updates to Windows Server 2016 formerly available only through the SAC program.
+Microsoft Windows Server 2019 features important enhancements in capacity, throughput, manageability, security and compliance, app compatibility, Linux support, Kubernetes technology, and hybrid integration of on-premises and cloud assets.

-Headline new features of Windows Server 2019 are Windows Admin Center for unifying the management of hybrid local/cloud-hosted deployments, System Insights for utilizing advance predictive analytics to control local networks, Windows Defender ATP Exploit Guard for host-intrusion defense, container networking with Kubernetes, Cluster Sets for building and managing large non-stop scale-out clusters, and Storage Migration Service for streamlining the upgrade process from legacy versions of Windows Server.
+Headline enhancements of Microsoft Windows Server 2019 include Windows Admin Center for centralizing the management of hybrid local/cloud deployments, System Insights for utilizing modern predictive intelligence to control on-premises environments, Windows Defender ATP Exploit Guard for host-intrusion defense, container networking with Kubernetes, Cluster Sets for building and administering massive high-availability scale-out clusters, and Storage Migration Service for streamlining the migration from outdated editions of Windows Server.

-Progent can help you to configure Microsoft Windows Server 2019 with current versions of Microsoft's key apps by delivering expert services that include Microsoft Exchange Server support, SQL Server 2019 integration and development consulting, SQL Server 2017 upgrade expertise, SharePoint 2019 planning and integration, and Office 365 hybrid integration expertise.
-Progent's consulting, debugging and training services for Windows Server 2019 are offered online and Progent also provides onsite consulting in major metropolitan areas across the U.S. and Canada.
+Progent can help you to configure Microsoft Windows Server 2019 with current versions of Microsoft's popular applications by delivering expert services such as Exchange Server consulting, SQL Server 2019 integration expertise, SQL Server 2017 migration support, Microsoft SharePoint 2019 design and deployment, and Microsoft 365 integration expertise.
+Progent's solution design, troubleshooting and education services for Windows Server 2019 are available remotely and Progent also offers onsite consulting in major metropolitan areas throughout the United States and Canada.

-Windows Server 2019 makes the Azure stack available to businesses of any size for building on-premises networks, private clouds, or hybrid architectures that combine local IT assets with resources provided via private and public clouds.
+Microsoft Windows Server 2019 makes the Azure stack accessible to businesses of all sizes for creating onsite data centers, private cloud solutions, or hybrid architectures that combine on-prem resources with resources provided via the cloud.

-Windows Admin Center enables onsite environments to leverage Azure cloud services
+Windows Admin Center allows onsite data centers to access Azure cloud features

-Many of today's businesses deploy a mix of on-premises and cloud-hosted resources to get the right trade-off of flexibility, affordability, performance, reliability, and security/compliance they require.
-In some fields, regulatory compliance demand that certain types of network resources and data be kept internally.
-In other cases, corporate standards or legacy applications require mission-critical software to be hosted from a local data center.
-Windows Server 2019 offers a cloud-friendly solution that allows you to build and manage powerful hybrid ecosystems that seamlessly utilize resources spread across on-premises facilities and the cloud.
+Most of today's businesses manage a mix of on-premises and cloud-hosted resources to get the appropriate trade-off of flexibility, economy, throughput, reliability, and security/compliance they need.
+In some fields, compliance regulations demand that specific classes of network resources and information be kept locally.
+In other instances, corporate policies or compatibility issues necessitate line-of-business software to be run from a local data center.
+Microsoft Windows Server 2019 provides a cloud-aware solution that permits you to build and administer productive hybrid ecosystems that seamlessly utilize resources spread across on-premises facilities and the cloud.

-Designing, building and managing efficient hybrid solutions with Microsoft Windows Server 2019 demands a wide array of knowledge and experience.
-This is beyond the expertise of typical IT staffs maintained by smaller organization.
-Progent's team of subject-matter experts offers on-demand access to the skills you require for any aspect of hybrid network deployment and maintenance.
-Progent's Microsoft Gold-certified and Cisco-certified consulting experts, project managers, and information security professionals can assist you to assess the advantages of Windows Server 2019 for your company and create a hybrid ecosystem based on Windows Server 2019 that delivers maximum return on investment.
+Designing, creating and managing efficient hybrid solutions with Microsoft Windows Server 2019 requires a wide range of skills.
+This is outside the expertise of typical IT staffs maintained by smaller organizations.
+Progent's roster of subject-matter experts offers as-needed access to the knowledge you require for any aspect of hybrid network deployment and maintenance.
+Progent's Microsoft Gold-certified and Cisco-certified consultants, project managers, and information security professionals can help you to determine the advantages of Windows Server 2019 for your company and build a hybrid ecosystem powered by Microsoft Windows Server 2019 that offers top business value.

-The release of Microsoft Windows Server 2019 was accompanied by the announcement of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
-This means there will be no additional security patches on-premises, no non-security enhancements, no free support programs, and no downloadable technical content updates.
-Because of this, security and compliance will become increasingly difficult, management costs may increase, and network reliability may go down.
+The release of Windows Server 2019 coincided with the notification of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
+The result is that there will be no more security patches on-premises, no non-security updates, no free support programs, and no online technical content updates.
+Because of this, security and compliance issues will become increasingly challenging, maintenance costs may go up, and system reliability may go down.

-If your company could use expertise upgrading to Windows Server 2019 from Windows Server 2008 or any other legacy release of Windows Server, Progent offers the knowledge and experience to make your upgrade process smooth, affordable, and fast.
+If your company needs assistance upgrading to Microsoft Windows Server 2019 from WS 2008 or any other older edition of Windows Server, Progent offers the skills to make your upgrade process smooth, affordable, and on-schedule.
 Progent can assist you to:

-Editions and Deployment Options for Windows Server 2019
+Versions and Installation Options for Windows Server 2019

-- Identify and inventory your applications and server roles on your existing servers
+- Document your applications and server roles running on your existing Windows Servers

-- Migrate your VMs to the Progent Cloud or upgrade to the current version of on-prem Windows Server or to Microsoft Azure
+- Migrate your VMs to the Private Progent Cloud or move to the latest version of on-premises Windows Server or to Microsoft Azure

-- Fine-tune your resources to reduce costs, manage resources, and strengthen data security across hybrid applications
+- Fine-tune your configuration to minimize spend, manage assets, and enhance data security across hybrid workloads

 Microsoft Windows Server 2019 is available in the value-priced Standard edition and the enterprise-class Datacenter version.
-The Datacenter version supports unlimited server virtualization whereas the Standard version allows two VMs.
-The Datacenter version also offers advanced features like Shielded Virtual Machines, Network Controller, Host Guardian Service (HGS), Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
-Many of these technologies are described in Microsoft Windows Server 2016 expertise.
+The Datacenter version supports unlimited server virtualization while the Standard edition allows only two VMs.
+The Datacenter version also includes advanced features such as Shielded VMs, Network Controller, Host Guardian Service (HGS), Storage Replica, Software-defined Networking (SDN), and Storage Spaces Direct pooled storage.
+Most of these features are discussed in Microsoft Windows Server 2016 consulting services.

 Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
-Server Core features a small attack surface and no local interface but handles all role-based workloads.
-This "headless" mode needs to be managed remotely, for example via Power Shell or Remote Server Administration Tools.
-Server with Desktop Experience alternative is a complete installation and features a rich GUI for local management.
-Progent's experts can assist your organization to select the versions and deployment alternatives best suited to your environment, comprehend Microsoft's licensing rules, and pick an optimal on-premises, cloud, or hybrid deployment architecture.
+Server Core features a minimal attack surface and no traditional desktop interface but handles all role-based workloads.
+This so-called "headless" mode must be managed remotely, for example via Power Shell or Remote Server Administration Tools.
+The Server with Desktop Experience option is a full installation and features a rich graphical user interface (GUI) for local management.
+Progent's consultants can help your business to select the editions and installation options best suited to your environment, comprehend Microsoft's licensing requirements, and pick an efficient on-premises, cloud-based, or hybrid deployment model.

 Top New Features of Windows Server 2019

-Windows Server 2019 offers enhancements in expandability, performance, administration, Hyper-V virtualization, data security, hybrid deployment support, disaster recovery, orchestration, Linux compatibility, and other key improvements.
-Editions of Windows Server 2019 acquired under the Semi-Annual Channel (SAC) program are updated twice a year, making new features available more quickly than under the LTSC model.
+Microsoft Windows Server 2019 features enhancements in scale, throughput, administration, Hyper-V virtualization, cybersecurity, hybrid deployment support, availability, container management, Linux co-existence, and other key enhancements.
+Editions of Microsoft Windows Server 2019 licensed under the SAC program are updated two times annually, and so make new features available more quickly than under the Long-Term Servicing Channel (LTSC) release model.

-Microsoft Windows Server 2019 offers substantial enhancements in scale vs. Windows Server 2016:
+Windows Server 2019 offers substantial enhancements in capacity compared to Microsoft Windows Server 2016: